xdvproject/ripple-lib/docs/index.md

 `txFlags.OfferCreate.FillOrKill`: Treat the offer as a Fill or Kill order.

 `txFlags.OfferCreate.Sell`: Treat the offer as a Sell order.
 With `order.direction = 'sell'`, exchange the entire `order.quantity`, even if it means obtaining more than the `order.totalPrice` amount in exchange.
-If using `prepareOrder`, ripple-lib sets this flag for you.
+If using `prepareOrder`, divvy-lib sets this flag for you.

 ### TrustSet Flags

 `txFlags.TrustSet.SetAuth`: Authorize the other party to hold issuances from this account.
 (No effect unless using the AccountSet.RequireAuth flag.)
 Cannot be unset.

-`txFlags.TrustSet.NoRipple`:  Obsolete.
+`txFlags.TrustSet.NoDivvy`:  Obsolete.

-`txFlags.TrustSet.SetNoRipple`: Blocks [rippling](https://developers.ripple.com/rippling.html) between two trustlines of the same currency, if this flag is set on both.
+`txFlags.TrustSet.SetNoDivvy`: Blocks [rippling](https://developers.xdv.io/rippling.html) between two trustlines of the same currency, if this flag is set on both.

-`txFlags.TrustSet.ClearNoRipple`: Clears the No-[Rippling](https://developers.ripple.com/rippling.html) flag.
+`txFlags.TrustSet.ClearNoDivvy`: Clears the No-[Rippling](https://developers.xdv.io/rippling.html) flag.

 `txFlags.TrustSet.SetFreeze`: Freeze the trustline.
-A non-XRP currency can be frozen by the exchange or gateway that issued it.
-XRP cannot be frozen.
+A non-XDV currency can be frozen by the exchange or gateway that issued it.
+XDV cannot be frozen.

 `txFlags.TrustSet.ClearFreeze`: Unfreeze the trustline.